 3 Goal Name Foster Housing Quality By Housing Rehabilitation Goal Description Enhance housing quality and suitable living environments in Tempe through targeted housing rehabilitation for low- and moderate- income households earning less than 80% MFI.
 CDBG resources committed will be determined annually.
-4 Goal Name Foster Affordable Housing Opportunities For Owners Goal Description Through down payment assistance, new construction with or without rehabilitation and other means, foster affordable new home ownership opportunities for low- and moderate- income households earning less than 80% MFI.
-It is estimated that approximately 350,000 in HOME resources will be committed for down payment support with CDBG resources for new ownership housing to be determined annually.
-5 Goal Name Strengthen Homeless Shelter Support Goal Description Strengthen homeless shelters and services for Tempe residents through facility aid and targeted services.
-CDBG resources committed will be determined annually.
+4 Goal Name Foster Affordable Housing Opportunities For Owners Goal Description Through downpayment assistance, new construction, aquisition with or without rehabilitation and other means, foster affordable new home ownership opportunities for low- and moderate- income households earning less than 80% MFI.
+It is estimated that approximately 350,000 in HOME resources will be committe for downpayment support with CDBG resources for new ownership housing to be determined annually.
+5 Goal Name Strengthen Homeless Shelter & Services Support Goal Description Strengthen homeless shelters and services for Tempe residents through emergency and/or transitional facility aid and targeted servies.
+CDBG and/or ESG resources committed will be determined annually.
 6 Goal Name Homeless Outreach Assistance Goal Description Undertake homeless outreach and related services to mitigate the incidence of homeless persons (often chronic homeless) on the streets of Tempe with no shelter or needed services.
 CDBG resources committed will be determined annually.
 7 Goal Name Homeless Prevention/Eviction Intervention.
-Goal Description Commit resources to low income 'household's and those 'at-risk' of homelessness to enable households to remain in their existing dwellings and mitigate eviction and possible homelessness.
+Goal Description Commit resources to low income households and those 'at-risk' of homelessness to enable households to remain in their existing dwellings and mitigate eviction and possible homelessness.
 CDBG resources committed will be determined annually.
 8 Goal Name Public Services Support (Non-Homeless) Goal Description Provide a range of public services to low- and moderate- income households, homeless and/or special needs clientele that include but are not limited to needed services for food banks, employment, transportation and elderly assistance, etc. CDBG resources committed will be determined annually.

-9 Goal Name Public and Community Facilities Support Goal Description Provision of community and public facilities support to eligible projects.
+9 Goal Name Public And Community Facilities Support Goal Description Provision of community and public facilities support to eligible projects.
 CDBG resources committed will be determined annually.
 10 Goal Name Foster Targeted Infrastructure.
 Goal Description Foster targeted infrastructure development and support.
 CDBG resources committed will be determined annually.
 11 Goal Name Foster Economic Development.

-Goal Execute targeted economic development.
+Goal Description Ececute targeted economic development.
 CDBG resources committed will be determined annually.

-Description

-12 Goal Name CV funds

-Goal Respond to coronavirus pandemic (COVID-19) to support homeless assistance and homeless prevention activities.
+12 Goal Name CV CARES ACT Goal Description CV funds are to be used to prevent, prepare for, and respond to the coronavirus pandemic (COVID-19) among individuals and families who are homeless or receiving homeless assistance; and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19.

-Description